What Is a Kyabakura? Lounge vs Kyabakura, Explained

 At a kyabakura, the cast members are typically full-time professional hostesses with years of training in conversation, drink-pouring etiquette, and customer relationships.
 They’re very polished — and that polish creates a slight emotional distance.

 At a lounge like LUNE, the cast is closer to “a friendly young person you meet for drinks” than to “a professional performer.”
 You’re more likely to have a real conversation about Tokyo, your trip, work, music, food — than to listen to a scripted “professional charm” routine.
+If you find one host you connect with and want her to stay for the whole hour instead of rotating, that’s called 指名 (shimei) — we cover how it works at LUNE (and how it differs from kyabakura shimei) in our shimei explainer.

 So which should you go to?

 Different nights, different venues.
 If you want the spectacle — the polished show, the sequins, the formal hostess experience — a kyabakura delivers that.
 If you want a quiet conversation in a private room with someone real, with prices you can predict, a lounge fits better.
+And if you’re still weighing more casual options for the night, our guide to choosing between an izakaya, a snack bar, or a lounge walks through where to drink based on your budget and mood.

 That’s the difference.
 Two business models, completely different experiences.